Office of Intramural Sports

 Closed Tuesdays from 10:45AM to 12:00PM for University devotionals and forums

 Sportsmanship is everyone's responsibility.
 We hope everyone will conduct himself in a mature and friendly manner.
-Team captains are responsible for the conduct of their players and spectators.
-The BYU Intramural Activities program has identified the following principles as our “Spirit of Sportsmanship” guidelines.
+The BYU Intramural Sports program has identified the following principles as our "Spirit of Sportsmanship" guidelines.
 We encourage all employees, participants, and spectators to incorporate these principles on and off the playing field.

-Be accountable: The gift of agency allows us the ability to choose right from wrong.
-Although we are free to choose our actions, we are not free to choose the consequences.
-Other people cannot determine our feelings or thoughts.
-We are each accountable for the things we do and say and should never blame others for our behavior.
+Be Accountable: Although we are free to choose our actions, we are not free to choose the consequences.
+Others cannot determine our feelings or thoughts.
+We are each accountable for what we do and say and should never blame others for our behavior.

-Turn the other cheek: If you begin to feel unsettled or agitated, take a personal timeout.
+Be Meek: If you begin to feel unsettled or agitated, take a personal timeout.
 Step back to gain composure and perspective.
-Retaliation does not solve conflict—it only compounds the situation.
-Be meek.
-Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth…whosoever shall smite thee on thy right cheek, turn to him the other also (Matthew 5: 38-39).
+Retaliation does not solve conflict, it only compounds the situation.
+Demonstrate humility in victory and dignity in defeat.

-Be gracious: Compliment your opponent after a good play.
+Be Gracious: Compliment your opponent after a good play.
 Focus on the good.
-Build people up—do not tear people down.
+Build people up, do not tear people down.
 Be genuine when you congratulate your opponent.
-Demonstrate gratitude for the efforts of the officials and activity supervisors.
-A soft answer turneth away wrath: but grievous words stir up anger (Proverbs 15:1).

 An information sheet for each activity is located on the intramural web page under the 'Activities' menu.
 Information sheets provide specific details for each activity, such as starting dates, eligibility, tournament format, and rules.
 All team captains and participants are advised to read the information sheets.

 All contests will be governed by the official interscholastic amateur rules as designated on the activity information sheet.
-A copy of each rulebook will be available to be checked out from the Intramural Office.
+Rulebooks for most team sports are available to be checked out from the Intramural Office.
 In order to equalize competition and to ensure the safety of all participants, the Intramural Program has additional rules for some events.
 These rules are on the information sheet for each activity.
 The Intramural Office reserves the right to amend or change any rule when deemed necessary.